No products in the cart

 Check out their location finder and enter your zip code right on the map to find the nearest locations with free access.
 Be sure to call the library you wish to visit to learn about any rules and limitation to computer access or hours of service.
 Many libraries have a dedicated staff that will help walk you through the database to enhance your research time.

 The first step to successful grant research is knowing what you are looking for.
 Start with a needs list of the things you need, how much they will cost, and when you need them in hand.
 Here at Funding For Good, we use our needs list in conjunction with a Pre-Research Questionnaire to help us determine all the answers needed to be effective in our research.
-If you’d like to use this form, you can snag a free copy here.

 1. Foundations who have funded similar organizations in the past